This post contains affiliate links. If you buy through these links, I may earn a small commission.

 If you’re looking to grow your own chives, they love the sun but can easily be grown indoors where there is plenty of light coming through the window.

 Chives also tend to regrow once you’ve trimmed the leaves down, so you’ll continuously get more herbs to use.
 Be sure to trim Chives before flower buds appear.
+Using a proper pair of herb scissors makes it super easy to trim Chives or any other herb.

-Rosemary – a Wonderful Fragrant Herb
+Growing Rosemary Indoors – a Wonderful Fragrant Herb

 Rosemary doesn’t require a lot of water, it really doesn’t like a lot of water at all, which makes it a great option to grow indoors.